ivuorinen/starred/README.md

 - [mattpocock/ts-reset](https://github.com/mattpocock/ts-reset) - A 'CSS reset' for TypeScript, improving types for common JavaScript API's
 - [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data management enthusiasts : type and manage the metadata of your notes.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
-- [mermaid-js/mermaid-live-editor](https://github.com/mermaid-js/mermaid-live-editor) - Edit, preview and share mermaid charts/diagrams.
-New implementation of the live editor.
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.
 - [mgmeyers/obsidian-contextual-typography](https://github.com/mgmeyers/obsidian-contextual-typography) -
 - [mgmeyers/obsidian-kanban](https://github.com/mgmeyers/obsidian-kanban) - Create markdown-backed Kanban boards in Obsidian.